CTCA Members are Canada-based professionals in the field of theatre criticism and arts journalism. Below are biographies of our current membership:

 JENIVA BERGER (CTCA Honorary Board Member)

 Jeniva Berger was born in Chicago, Illinois.
 She immigrated to Canada in 1957 and received a MA in Drama from the University of Toronto in 1976.
 She has been reviewing theatre on a regular basis since the late 1960s, writing on theatre and entertainment on a regular basis for such publications as Toronto Calendar magazine, the Canadian Jewish News, Scene Changes magazine — for which she served as editor from 1977 to 1982 — and Toronto Tonight.
 Other theatre pieces have appeared in The Guardian and Melody Maker (U.K.), the Canadian Theatre Review, the Canadian Encyclopedia, the Oxford Companion to Canadian Drama, and for the book Contemporary Canadian Theatre: New World Visions.
 She is the author of a handbook for theatre publicists, For Immediate Release.
 She was a regular columnist on Toronto theatre and arts events for The Buffalo News for six years.
-Currently, she is publisher, reviewer and webmaster for Scene Changes.
+She is publisher, reviewer and webmaster for Scene Changes.

 Jeniva is the co-founder (with Herbert Whittaker) and founding president of the Canadian Theatre Critics Association and served for many years as chair/coordinator of the Nathan Cohen Award for Excellence in Theatre Criticism.

-ROBIN BREON (CTCA Vice-President)
+ROBIN BREON (CTCA Secretary)

 From 1981 to 1988, Breon was administrator and publicist for Black Theatre Canada and from 1988 to 2008 he was program administrator for the Museum Studies Program at University of Toronto.
 He has taught arts journalism for the U of T’s School of Continuing Studies and is currently on the acquisitions committee of Theatre Museum Canada.
 As a playwright, he wrote The African Roscius (Being the Life and Times of Ira Aldridge), produced by Vera Cudjoe at the Alumnae Theatre in 1986, and is currently at work on the libretto for a musical entitled Chappie Johnson and His (almost) All Colored All Stars with musical score by Joe Sealy.